YashNarK/notes/ReactJS.md

 export default App;

 ```
+Notice how onClick={handleClick} has no parentheses at the end!
+Do not call the event handler function: you only need to pass it down.
+React will call your event handler when the user clicks the button.

 ## Useful JS functions
 1) Map - Create a new array by doing something in each item of an array.
 2) Filter - Create a new array by keeping the items that return true.